CogentRoleplayCommunity/FogentRoleplay/README.md

 #### Physical Defense

 A measure of a character's resistance to all physical injuries.
-A character can wear two pieces of armor in the same category, such as wearing a gambeson under chainmail or a breastplate, which was most certainly done in history.
+A character can wear two pieces of armor in the same category, such as wearing a gambeson under chain mail or a breastplate, which was most certainly done in history.
 In these circumstances the most efficient ways of defeating a person in armor is grappling them or tripping them and holding them down, just like in real life.

 - Physical Defense level = sum of all armor’s defense levels rounded down